Analog Man Compressor pedals and mods

 These pedals are designed to work fine on 9V DC so they can use a battery.
 But if you are running a VERY strong signal into the compressor, like active pickups, you may want to use higher voltage for more headroom, to avoid the compressor distorting.
 We sell an optional 12V adaptor, or you can use the 12V option on the Voodoo Labs pedalpower2 for that.
 Up to 15V or so is safe.
 This helps a lot with basses like a G&L or a guitar with EMG pickups.

 Here are some specs from the original Ross.
-Ours should be the same except when setting the ATTACK control you will change some (attack time, etc).
+Ours should be the same except when setting the ATTACK control you will change some (attack time, release time, etc).

 Input Impedance 500K OhmsWe are now offering 3 basic versions of our handmade compressors: